-July 22, 2014.
-Today the B.A.T.M.A.N. team releases an updated version of batman-adv: 2014.3.0.
-This release contains only bugfixes and and minor cleanups, providing a safe and pleasant update for everyone.
+August 10, 2015.
+The B.A.T.M.A.N. team today releases batman-adv 2015.1 focusing on code cleanups, stability and bugfixes.
+Since no major code changes were introduced upgrading to this version should bear minimal risks.
 As the kernel module always depends on the Linux kernel it is compiled against, it does not make sense to provide binaries on our website.
 As usual, you will find the signed tarballs in our download section:

 as well as prepackaged binaries in your distribution.

 The default settings for enabling Network Coding and the bridge loop avoidance have been changed.
 If you are using either feature, please verify that your setup still behaves as expected after the upgrade.

 - Antonio Quartulli <email@example.com>